Bolivia - Country Commercial Guide

 Overview

-The industrial sector in Bolivia has very little development.
+The industrial sector in Bolivia has seen very little development.
 Almost all the machinery and equipment required for the agricultural, construction, mining, energy, mass consumption products industry, among others, are imported from different international suppliers.
 The main suppliers of equipment and light machinery are Brazil, Argentina, and Mexico, countries with which Bolivia has Economic Complementation Agreements, giving Bolivia the advantage of tariff exemptions for importing their products.
 Equipment and machinery for all sectors (agricultural, construction, mining, energy, industry for mass consumption products, etc.) are also imported from countries with more advanced technological development, including the United States, Germany, France, the United Kingdom, Japan, and China.
 However, Bolivia does not have any type of tariff preference for the importation of equipment and machinery with these countries.

 Table: Equipment and Machinery, million USD